mucximilian/ShpAttributeManager/README.md

 * * *

-This software is released under the terms of the [MIT license](http://opensource.org/licenses/MIT).
+This software is released under the terms of the [GNU GPL v2.0 license](http://www.gnu.org/licenses/gpl-2.0.txt).